suttacentral/publications/sutta_publisher/src/sutta_publisher/templates/tex/cover/README.md

 ## basics

 - make two covers, for paperback and epub.
-- use the same images and latex process for both.
+- use the same images for both.
-- each has one template file, which includes both the preamble and the template.
+- each has one main file, which includes both the preamble and the template.
 - fonts are the same as the books
-- colors are varied per text: dn is one color, mn is one clor, etc. the small books in kn (dhp, snp, etc.) all have the same color.
+- colors are varied per text: dn is one color, mn is one color, etc. The small books in kn (dhp, snp, etc.) all have the same color.
+These are all determined in the individual files.
 - each cover has a different leaf image

 ## process